 In her latest piece for WhichPLM, Lucy Blackley shares her thoughts on people as a product, how their lifecycle and wellbeing matters more than the consumable product itself, and how the empowerment of people and investment in technology can create a better working culture that only supports and promotes the end products of a brand.
 Lucy is a PLM and Product Development expert, and sits on WhichPLM’s Expert panel.

 Technology is transforming retail, and old-fashioned retail business model chains are crumbling daily.
-PLM can deliver the power and information that businesses require during such a complicated and fast changing commercial environment to aid teams small, large, and scaling on keeping a grip on their working lives, and eliminate it leaking into their personal life.
+PLM can deliver the power and information that businesses require during such a complicated and fast-changing commercial environment to aid teams small, large, and scaling in keeping a grip on their working lives, and eliminate it leaking into their personal life.

-Workplace wellbeing relates to all aspects of working life, from the quality and safety of the physical environment, to how workers feel about their work, their working environment, the climate at work and work organization.
-Workers’ wellbeing is a key factor in determining an organisation’s long-term effectiveness.
+Workplace wellbeing relates to all aspects of working life, from the quality and safety of the physical environment, to how workers feel about their work, their working environment, the climate at work, and work organization.
+Workers’ well-being is a key factor in determining an organization’s long-term effectiveness.

 However, the problem lies sometimes within a process framework on how a task should be completed.
 When we restrict people by instructing them to work in a way that isn’t efficient or natural to them as an individual, we can create an environment of vulnerability amongst team members.
 Product lifecycle management has the potential to benefit all of those involved.
 A team can work efficiently as individuals within the team, enabling them to express themselves, and potentially teach each other new formats, while ensuring information is delivered in a consistent structure through a PLM system that management can receive in a uniformed manner.